opendocsg/slw-judgments-backfill/2013_SGHC_146/report.md

  Lipman agreed to sell a house to Jones.
 For some reason he changed his mind.
 To avoid having to transfer the house, Lipman set up a company called Alamed Ltd and transferred the house to it.
 Alamed Ltd was wholly owned and controlled by Lipman.
 His solicitors then wrote to Jones’ solicitors offering to pay damages for the breach of contract.
 Jones sought an order of specific performance.
 The defence was raised that Alamed Ltd was not a party against whom specific performance could be ordered.
 Russell J declined to accept this.
 He stated that Alamed Ltd was ‘a creature of [Lipman’s]’, a device and a sham, a mask which he holds before his face in an attempt to avoid the eye of equity’.
 Both Lipman and the company were ordered to specifically perform the contract to sell the house.

-105    In _Win Line (UK) Ltd v Masterpart (Singapore) Pte Ltd and another_ [1999] 2 SLR(R) 24 at [38]−[39], it was held that the courts would pierce the corporate veil where it was merely a device, facade or sham.
+105    In _Win Line (UK) Ltd v Masterpart (Singapore) Pte Ltd and another_ <span class="citation">[1999] 2 SLR(R) 24</span> at [38]−[39], it was held that the courts would pierce the corporate veil where it was merely a device, facade or sham.
 In this connection, a sham referred to acts done or executed by parties to the sham that were intended by them to give to third parties the appearance of creating between the participating parties legal rights and obligations which were different from the actual rights and obligations which the participating parties intended to create.

 My decision